Crazylegstoo/JQuickTake/README.md

 ## There Are Some Major Thank-You's Required!

  - [Colin Leroy-Mira](https://www.colino.net/wordpress/) - Again, thank you for sharing your excellent work on the QuickTake Protocol.
 It made my little project much easier.
- - [Dave Coffin](https://www.dechifro.org/dcraw/), for creating dcraw and making sure it supports Apple QTKT and QTKN compression.
+ - [Dave Coffin](https://www.dechifro.org/dcraw/), for creating *dcraw* and making sure it supports Apple QKTK and QKTN compression.
  - [Fazecast Inc](https://fazecast.github.io/jSerialComm/) for creating and maintaining the excellent jSerialComm library.
- - [Frank Siegert](http://www.wizards.de/rawdrop/) for writing the lean and mean RawDrop app that made my dev/test efforts that much easier.
+ - [Frank Siegert](http://www.wizards.de/rawdrop/) for writing the lean, mean, and dead-simple RawDrop app that made my dev/test efforts that much easier.

 ## Where You Can Find Me